 Abdominal migraine is one of the most common causes of abdominal pain in children and can also occur in teens and adults.
 Although the pain will come and go, it is severely debilitating during a migraine episode, is very distressing for children.
 Recurring abdominal pain can have a drastic effect on a child’s overall quality of life and school performance.

 Abdominal pain in childhood accounts for 2-4% of office visits to the doctor and 50% of referrals to pediatric gastroenterologists.
 Even though it is a well recognized type of pediatric migraine with specific diagnostic criteria under the International Classification of Headache Disorders, it is often underdiagnosed by both pediatricians and pediatric gastroenterologists.
 The diagnosis of abdominal migraine is much more prevalent in Europe than in the United States.
 In the U.S. it is often misdiagnosed as doctors are still struggling to understand it.
 Many doctors can only make an accurate diagnosis years after the abdominal migraines when the child becomes a teen and then develops classic migraines.
 Parents should be extra cautious as children could be subjected to unnecessary surgery if the condition is misdiagnosed.
 Children with a family history of migraine are at higher risk for abdominal migraines, including children who experience motion sickness.
 It is more prevalent in girls than in boys.
 The triggers for abdominal migraines are similar to the things that trigger normal migraines.
-Abdominal migraines are diagnosed in children who meet these criteria:
+Abdominal migraines are diagnosed in children and adults who meet these criteria:

 - At least five attacks of abdominal pain that each last 1 to 72 hours